 Conditional Access can lead to significant unexpected impacts, so we have to exercise judicious vetting and practices to prevent undesirable outcomes.
 Also note that many of the CA conditions possible may not be viable.

 “Legacy authentication” is a term Microsoft sometimes uses to describe basic authentication when used with its cloud-based services.
 This is in contrast with the term “modern authentication” which provides more security and capabilities, via SAML, OpenID Connect, or OAuth 2.0.
 Legacy authentication is insecure and caused by the choice of client application.
-At some point in the future, we expect legacy authentication to be blocked by Microsoft.
+Legacy authentication was blocked by Microsoft in association with Exchange Online and the UW has chosen to block it entirely.